 You’ve heard it all when it comes to weight loss — from fad diets that work for a while but then fail miserably to exercise routines that are too hard on your joints and tendons.
-What if you could lose two pounds a week without starving or seeing your life flash in front of your eyes during your 2nd hour on the treadmill?
+What if you could lose two pounds a week without starving yourself?
 It sounds impossible, but it’s not!
 All it takes is some knowledge about how the body really works.

 Creating A Calorie Deficit Is The Only Way To Lose Weight